leggers/bomb-server/README.md

 The great part about Ansible is that if `curl` is already installed, it will do nothing!
 Another way to say that is Ansible strives to be **idemopotent**, meaning running the same playbook over and over again should yield the same results (i.e. a configured server will stay configured).
-From a sysadmin perspective, this is incredible because it acts as something that **ensures** your server is properly setup in a human-readable way (YAML), instead of relying on the shell scripts and saavy.
+From a sysadmin perspective, this is incredible because it acts as something that **ensures** your server is properly set up in a human-readable way (YAML), instead of relying on the shell scripts and saavy.
 [Here's a list of all modules](http://docs.ansible.com/list_of_all_modules.html).
 It is often handy to keep that page open while dealing with playbooks.